simeon-ned/simeon-ned.github.io/_pages/about.md

     <p><a href='[#](https://innopolis.university/en/)'>Innopolis University</a></p>
     <p>1, Universitetskaya Str., Innopolis, 420500, Russia</p>

-news: true  # includes a list of news items
+news: False  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: False # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---